Opening a bank account

 What is our recommendation?

 Most of our students choose the largest and newest banks.
-OTP and MKB both have a large international clientele and an abundance of branches all across Budapest, but generally speaking, most banks offer a similar quality of service.
+OTP, MBH and Erste all have a large international clientele and an abundance of branches all across Budapest, but generally speaking, most banks offer a similar quality of service.
 Here is a list of all banks that operate in Hungary.

 Also, financial technology is on the rise throughout the world and several multi-currency virtual accounts can now handle Hungarian Forints, which will come in handy if you plan to transfer money to/from abroad or if you travel a lot.